vicc-dat/vicc-dat/index.md

 ## Projects

 ### Project 01: [Ant Colony Simulation](projects/ant-colony-simulation/)
 Ant colonies operate as decentralized multi-agent systems that achieve complex collective behavior through local interactions.
-In ecological settings, inter-colony competition plays a critical role in shaping survival outcomes, influencing resource access, territorial boundaries, and long-term species success.
-This project extends Conway's Game of Life principles to simulate competing ant colonies in a grid-based environment, implementing mobile agents (ants) with probabilistic decision-making capabilities that mimic real-world ant behaviors.
+Building on Conway's Game of Life principles, I developed a grid-based framework to simulate competing ant colonies in a grid-based environment, implementing mobile agents (ants) with probabilistic decision-making capabilities that mimic real-world ant behaviors.
 This project addresses the question: **How do competing decentralized ant colonies optimize resource collection and adapt their strategies in response to environmental constraints and rival interference?**

-Building on Conway's Game of Life principles, I developed a grid-based simulation framework that extends beyond deterministic cellular automata to model the complex, emergent behaviors of multiple competing ant colonies.

 #### Technical Implementation
 The simulation includes 49 configurable parameters governing everything from grid size and display settings to ant behavior, pheromone dynamics, food properties, colony characteristics, and inter-colony conflict outcomes.